 - The posts we publish.

-- Categories and products if we have an eCommerce.
+- Types and products if we have an eCommerce.

-However, this sitemap would not be optimized for SEO as it contains unnecessary urls or those that can negatively impact SEO.
+However, it would not optimize this sitemap for SEO as it contains unnecessary URLs or those that can negatively impact SEO.

-You will see later why it is so important to create a WordPress sitemap that is really good and how to do it.
+Later, you will see why it is essential to create a good WordPress sitemap and how to do it.

 How to Create Sitemap in WordPress